tyntec/api-collection/conversations/v3/README.md

 Also note that to be able to receive inbound reactions from endusers, the callback version needs to be set >= 2.13

+#### Added whatsapp commerce icons settings to profile management

+Whatsapp commerce icons (cart and catalog) in the consumer app can now be enabled via an added phone number profile management endpoint.

 ## 3.11

 ### Changes